quantumphysicist/Teaching-Data-Science/README.md

 `Natural Language Processing\CountVectorizer & TF-IDFVectorizer.ipynb`
 NLP from first principles.

+`Using APIs to Access Data\Using Openweathermap.org API.ipynb`
+A demonstration of how to access the [openweathermap.org](http://www.openweathermap.org) API using Python.

 `Writing High-Quality Code\Writing High-Quality Code.ipynb`
 An example of how to convert "ugly code" to "beautiful code".